AcceleratorFramew0rk/infra-starterkit/README.md

+Warning: Important information for customers using Central Workload Health Dashboard This solution, offered by the Open-Source community, does not receive contributions nor support by Microsoft.

 # Starterkit
-Starter kit based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
+Starter kit is based on Accelerator Framework and allows you to create resources on Microsoft Azure in an Azure subscription.
 This is customized to install in a specific environment setup.

 ## Components